emilravn/msc-thesis/README.md

 If on a Windows machine you should also install the **Bonjour Print Service** from Apple which enables you to discover it by hostname instead of IP-address only.

-Backup of the entire SD card is done periodically, and mostly when changes are made to the packages or the settings of the Raspberry Pi 4:
-  * **Last backup date**: **01/03/2023**.

-### Monitor CPU/memory/temperature generate statistic reports

-Install **RPi-Monitor** with `apt` and it will serve up an interactive webpage at `localhost:8888` when on the same network as the Raspberry Pi 4.

 ## Documentation from used libraries

 * [gpiozero](https://gpiozero.readthedocs.io/en/stable/index.html): library for controlling various GPIO elements.

-# Known issues

-* 1.7-2V to motor issue: https://forums.raspberrypi.com/viewtopic.php?t=200297